Help Protect Your California Home With ADT Monitored Security

 Trust Your Home Security to ADT Monitoring in California

 When you have ADT monitoring, you know you have the best help to protect your California home.
-ADT has over 140 years of experience in the security industry.
-This is part of why there are over 6 million people who trust ADT to help keep them safe.
+WIth ADT you benefit from over 140 years of experience in the security industry.
+And there are over 6 million people who trust ADT to help keep them safe.

 2. FBI Uniform Crime Reports, 2011